 Puppet is configured in an agent-server architecture, in which a primary server node manages the configuration information for a fleet of agent nodes.
 Puppet Server acts as the primary server node.

 Puppet Server is a Ruby and Clojure application that runs on the Java Virtual Machine (JVM).
 Puppet Server runs Ruby code for compiling Puppet catalogs and for serving files in several JRuby interpreters.
 It also provides a certificate authority through Clojure.

 This page describes the general requirements and the run environment for Puppet Server.

-Puppet provides Puppet Server packages for Red Hat Enterprise Linux, Centos, Debian, and Ubuntu.
+Puppet provides Puppet Server packages for the following platforms:

-Note that Puppet Server is versioned separately from Puppet itself.
-Major Puppet Server releases are compatible with the same major Puppet release, such as Puppet 6.x and Puppet Server 6.x, but might have different minor or patch versions, such as Puppet 6.9 and Puppet Server 6.6.
+Puppet Server and Puppet share the same major release (Puppet Server 6.x and Puppet 6.x).
+However, they are versioned separately and might have different minor or patch versions (Puppet Server 6.5 versus Puppet 6.8).
 For a list of the maintained versions of Puppet, Puppet Server, and Puppet DB, see Puppet releases and lifecycles.

 Controlling the Service